chess10kp/chessjkl/README.md

 # Chessjkl

-Chessjkl is a web-based chessboard application built using ReactJS that enables users to play chess with a unique twist—keyboard movement using the 'j', 'k', and 'l' keys to navigate and control the movement of chess pieces.
-This project aims to provide an alternative and more accessible way of interacting with a chessboard.
+Chessjkl is a web-based chessboard component for React with a keyboard driven control scheme.
+This project aims to provide an alternative and more accessible way of interacting with a virtual chessboard.
 ## Features

-- Play chess using the vim keys, ( 'h',  'j', 'k', and 'l' ) or arrow keys for movement.
+- Play chess using the arrow keys for movement.
 - Visual cues for piece selection and movement using keyboard.
-- Highlights valid moves based on the selected piece.
+- Highlights legal moves.

 ## Installation